 Many English translations of The Book of Five Rings exist, some translations are better than others.
 The Book of Five Rings covers parts of Musashi’s life and experiences, including his philosophy on why he never lost a duel –– a fascinating account for anyone to apply to their daily lives and chosen fields of endeavour.
 Musashi emphasizes a strong work ethic and the importance of transcending thought.
 In other words, if you have trained well, you react without thinking, your sword an extension of your own body.

 My favourite part of The Book of Five Rings comes at the very beginning of the 1974 edition (though some subsequent editions have omitted it) –– a list entitled, “The Winning Strategy”.
 Musashi’s strategy is a guide for any life, at any stage of personal and professional development, for student and master alike.
-In my experience, No.5 of the list is particularly relevant for those in the creative arts.
+In my experience, No.3, No.5 and No.6 of the list are particularly relevant for those in the creative arts.
 Without further interjection, I leave the final word to Musashi:

 1. Do not harbor sinister designs.